seanstrom/Essays/importance-of-values.md

 abbreviate  = (a, b) -> add (shrinkFirst a), (shrinkFirst b)
 ```

+Here we've taken our simple functions and composed into more functions.
-Composing functions with values is a very simple technique, but the simplicity carries a great amount of power when you start using more meaningful values.
-For example if we were to create our own value in the system, then we can create functions that use the value as the contract between all the functions we want to compose with.
+Composing functions is a simple technique, but the simplicity carries a great amount of power when you start using more meaningful values.
+For example if we were to create our own value in the system, then we can create functions that use the value as the contract between each other.

 ```coffeescript
 person = (age, name) ->